From Pilot to Portfolio: Scaling Circular Packaging

 Our customers want smaller, lighter, longer-lasting devices that are easy to recycle.
 We can take all these factors into account every time we create a new design.

-As we mentioned in a previous article, solutions to E-waste must be looked at in the unique context of a product’s market and usage.
+Solutions to E-waste must be looked at in the unique context of a product’s market and usage.

 If we follow rules such as the above, we will make the optimum use of our planet’s limited material resources, and lay the electronics graveyard drawer to rest.